mammadu/aws-api-environment-setup/README.md

 2. navigate to the repo: `cd aws-api-environment-setup/`
 3. Install Ansible on ubuntu EC2 instance using either install script in repo `install-ansible.sh` or by following [this ansible guide](https://docs.ansible.com/projects/ansible/latest/installation_guide/installation_distros.html#installing-ansible-on-ubuntu)
 4. navigate to the ansible folder in the repo: `cd aws-api-environment-setup/ansible`
+5. modify `variables.yaml` to replace the domain and email variables along with any other custom variables
-5. use ansible to configure the server: `ansible-playbook -i inventory.ini playbook.yaml`
+6. use ansible to configure the server: `ansible-playbook -i inventory.ini playbook.yaml`
-6. install gunicorn and start the application server
+7. install gunicorn and start the application server
     1. if your using django, you can install gunicorn in the same virtual environment as django.
 Most django applications will have a `wsgi.py` file you can use to start the gunicorn server.
 For example, assuming your django project name is `mysite` and you are in root of your django repo, using `gunicorn mysite.wsgi` will start the gunicorn server

 <p align="right">(<a href="#readme-top">back to top</a>)</p>